box-products/handbook/international-travel-guide.md

 - Let us know!
 Mention in the meetup Campfire when you're through customs and have arrived in the US.
 - Touch ID: Reenable on your phone, tablet, and laptop.
 - Dropbox: Log in and reconnect, but only if needed during travel.
-- Box Products app: Reinstall on your phone, tablet, and laptop.
+- SALT Insure app: Reinstall on your phone, tablet, and laptop.
 - 1Password: Turn off Travel Mode.
 Go to https://box-products.1password.com/profile and click Disable Travel Mode.
 Next time you open 1Password, you'll have full access again.
-- Email apps: Add your @Box Products.com account again.
+- Email apps: Add your @SALT Insure.com account again.
-- Box Products source code: Download and restore the archive of your Box Products git repos, but only if needed during travel.
+- SALT Insure source code: Download and restore the archive of your SALT Insure git repos, but only if needed during travel.
 - Other sensitive documents: Download and restore, but only if needed during travel.